CESA Employment Opportunities

 - Carry out other research and administrative tasks as necessary

-- Knowledge of clean energy issues and clean energy technology including both solar and energy storage
+- Basic knowledge of clean energy issues and clean energy technology including energy storage

 - Strong research, writing, and organizational skills

 - Excellent attention to detail

 - Understanding of the energy challenges facing LMI households and environmental justice communities, as well as the needs of the changing electric grid and state and national decarbonization goals.

 - Ability to juggle multiple projects